Back to blog

 Stop measuring content volume.
 Start measuring deal outcomes.

-The best sales enablement programs I've seen share one non-obvious trait: PMMs and sales reps have a real relationship.
+The best enablement programs share one non-obvious trait: PMMs and sales reps have a real relationship.
 Not a monthly stakeholder update.
-An actual relationship.
+An actual working relationship.

-That means PMMs have a handful of sales champions — high-performing reps who will test new content, give honest feedback, and tell you when something is wrong before it's wrong in a hundred deals.
-It means PMMs sometimes join calls — not to present, but to listen.
-It means PMMs are in the #deal-desk Slack channel and see what's actually happening.
+That means a handful of sales champions who will test new content, give honest feedback, and flag when something is wrong before it becomes wrong in a hundred deals.
+It means PMMs on calls occasionally, not to present, but to listen.
+It means being in the deal channel and seeing what's actually happening.

 Week 1: Research only.
 No building.
-Ride along on five calls, review ten lost-deal notes, interview three top reps.
-Document every objection, competitor mention, and sticking point you hear.
+Five ride-alongs, ten lost-deal notes, three conversations with top reps.
+Document every objection, competitor mention, and deal blocker you hear.

 Week 2: Build the positioning cheat sheet.
 One page.
-Shared in Slack.
+Share in Slack.
 Ask three reps if it matches how they actually talk about the product.
 Revise based on their feedback.

 Week 3: Build the top two battle cards.
-Prioritize the competitors that come up most in lost deals, not the ones marketing worries about most.
-(These are often different.)
-Competitive intelligence research should inform this, but reps should validate it.
+Prioritize competitors that come up most in lost deals, not the ones marketing worries about most.
+(Those are often different.)
+Competitive intelligence research should inform this.
+Reps should validate it.

 Week 4: Build the objection library.
-Start with the 10 most common objections from your Week 1 research.
-Map each one with: the objection as stated, the underlying concern, the reframe, and the proof point.
+Start with the ten most common objections from Week 1.
+Map each with: the objection as stated, the underlying concern, the reframe, and the proof point.

-After 30 days: review adoption.
-What's being used?
-What isn't?
-What did reps ask for that you haven't built yet?
+After 30 days: review what's being used and what isn't.
+What did reps ask for that you haven't built?
 Let the answers drive the next 30 days.

-Here's the shift that changes how PMMs think about their role:
+Here's the shift that changes how you think about your role.

 Sales enablement isn't just a service you provide to sales.
 It's a positioning feedback mechanism.

 Every objection is a positioning gap.
 Every "why not you?" is a differentiator you haven't communicated clearly enough.
-Every "we went with [Competitor]" is market intelligence.
+Every "we went with them" is market intelligence.

-When you treat enablement as a two-way system — not just content going to sales, but signal coming back — you get something more valuable than a better battle card.
+When you treat enablement as a two-way system, not just content flowing to sales but signal flowing back, you get something more valuable than a better battle card.
 You get a real-time window into how your positioning is landing in the market.

-That signal should flow into your messaging work, your positioning framework, your pricing and packaging decisions, and your GTM strategy.
+That signal flows into your messaging work, your positioning framework, your pricing and packaging decisions, and your overall GTM strategy.
 Sales enablement done right doesn't just support sales.
-It improves your entire go-to-market.
+It improves everything downstream.

 Frequently Asked Questions

 Sales enablement in product marketing means providing the sales team with the content, tools, and information they need to have effective conversations with buyers at every stage of the deal.
-PMMs own the strategy layer — messaging frameworks, competitive positioning, objection handling — while sales operations often handles the delivery infrastructure.
+PMMs own the strategy layer: messaging frameworks, competitive positioning, objection handling.
+Sales operations often handles the delivery infrastructure.

-Measure sales enablement using the same KPIs sales cares about: win rate (against specific competitors), deal velocity (time from stage to stage), and stage conversion (what % of prospects move from discovery to proposal).
-Also track enablement adoption — if reps aren't using it, even great content is dead weight.
+Measure using the same KPIs sales cares about: win rate against specific competitors, deal velocity from stage to stage, and stage conversion.
+Also track enablement adoption.
+If reps aren't using it, even great content is dead weight.

-Competitive battle cards should be reviewed quarterly at minimum — monthly if the market is fast-moving.
-Pricing and objection-handling content should be updated within 48 hours of major product or competitor changes.
-Sales decks should be reviewed after every quarter to align with what's actually closing deals.
+Competitive battle cards: quarterly minimum, monthly in fast-moving markets.
+Pricing and objection-handling content: within 48 hours of major product or competitor changes.
+Sales decks: after every quarter, aligned to what's actually closing deals.

 Product training teaches reps what the product does.
 Sales enablement teaches reps how to sell it.
-Product training is about features; sales enablement is about the conversation — how to uncover pain, how to position value, how to handle objections, and how to differentiate from competitors.
-PMMs own enablement; product managers own training.
+Training is about features.
+Enablement is about the conversation: how to uncover pain, position value, handle objections, and differentiate from competitors.
+PMMs own enablement.
+Product managers own training.

 Start with discovery, not content.
-Ride along on 10 sales calls and 5 lost-deal debriefs before building anything.
-Map the real objections, competitor mentions, and deal blockers you see.
-Then build content in order of impact: a one-page positioning cheat sheet, then competitive battle cards (one per competitor), then an updated pitch deck.
-Don't launch a portal until you have content worth finding. --- *Bare Strategy helps B2B SaaS companies build product marketing systems that actually drive revenue — including sales enablement frameworks that get used.
-[See how we work →](/services)*
+Ride along on 10 sales calls and review 5 lost deals before building anything.
+Map the real objections, competitor mentions, and deal blockers.
+Then build in order of impact: one-page positioning cheat sheet, competitive battle cards, updated pitch deck.
+Don't launch a portal until you have content worth finding.

 Nick Pham